o3de/o3de.org/content/docs/contributing/to-docs/blog-posts.md

 2. Clone your fork to your local machine.
 Set `upstream` to o3de.org and `origin` to your fork.

 3. Create a branch for submission.
-Preferably a branch that is specific to only your blog post.
+This branch should contain _only_ the necessary content additions for your blog post.

 4. Open your editor of choice and create a draft post using Markdown under thr `/content/blog/posts` folder.
 Give it a clear, unique filename in all lowercase, with no spaces.
 (Use a hyphen `-` as a replacement for spaces.
 Please do not use any other non-alphanumeric characters.)